rubensworks/PhD-Thesis/content/introduction.md

 the Web would only be a baby of just under 3 days old, assuming [a life expectancy of 80 years](https://countrymeters.info/en/Belgium).
-This means that the Web *just* got started, and it will take a long time for it to mature and achieve its full potential.
+This means that the Web *just* got started, and it will take a long time for it to mature and to achieve its full potential.

 Even in this short amount of time, the Web has already transformed our world in an unprecedented way.